leopd/MonsterMirror/README.md

 ### System requirements

-This has only been tested on Ubuntu 18.04.
-It _might_ work on Windows.
+This has only been tested on **Ubuntu** 18.04.
+It requires an **NVIDIA GPU** with CUDA to run the neural nets fast enough to achieve sufficient frames per second to be real-time interactive.

+It _might_ work on **Windows**.
 If you try it, [let me know](https://github.com/leopd/MonsterMirror/issues/1).

-It definitely requires an **NVIDIA GPU** with CUDA to run the neural nets fast enough.
+It _should_ work on **Mac OS X** with some changes, but will run very slowly without CUDA.
+See [this issue](https://github.com/leopd/MonsterMirror/issues/2) to track progress.

 ### Installing